victorShiva/Namaste.NodeJS/07_DevTinder/more_knowledge.md

 - what is dependencies?
 - what is the use of "-g" .
 - difference between caret and tilde (^ vs ~);
+- Play with routes and route extension ex. /hello , / , /hello/2 , /test.
+- Order of routes matter a lot.
+- write logic to handle GET , POST , DELETE , PATCH API calls and test them on postman.